Though most people think taking the college route is a smart idea, it isn't for everyone.

 16. Freelance on Fiverr

-If you’re a graphic designer, or into digital marketing, writing, and more, you can post your services on Fiverr and get freelance work.
+If you're a graphic designer, or in digital marketing, writing, and more, you can post your services on Fiverr and get freelance work.

 Fiverr is an awesome online service that connects customers with freelancers to pay for either a one-time job or ongoing work.